netsys-edinburgh/nervion-powder/doc/profiles.md

 }
 ```

-Each Nervion profile has two main objects: "enbs" (List of eNBs) and "ues" (List of UEs).
+Each Nervion scenario has two main objects: "enbs" (List of eNBs) and "ues" (List of UEs).
 The eNB list ("enbs") can contains any number of eNB objects each of them containing the following 4 mandatory fields:
-- **enb_num**: Number of the eNB in the profile (This field is used by the UEs to differentiate between eNBs and has to be *unique*)
+- **enb_num**: Number of the eNB in the scenario (This field is used by the UEs to differentiate between eNBs and has to be *unique*)
 - **enb_mcc**: Mobile Country Code (e.g. enb_mcc: "208")
 - **enb_mnc**: Mobile Network Code (e.g. enb_mnc: "93")